What is an ISA and how do they work?

 What's a Stocks and Shares ISA?

-Stocks and Shares ISAs are a tax-efficient umbrella under which you can invest in our unit trusts.
+Stocks and Shares ISAs are a tax-efficient umbrella under which you can invest in unit trusts.
 This means you have no further tax to pay on your investment returns.
 And unlike most investments you don't need to record your ISAs in your annual tax return.

 What are Additional Permitted Subscriptions?